Baked Penne with Meatballs

 Instructions

-- Add the remaining ingredients; cover with a lid and simmer for at least 2 hours, stirring occasionally.
+- Add the tomatoes, tomato sauce, parsley, vinegar, and sugar; cover with a lid and simmer for at least 2 hours, stirring occasionally.

 - Taste and re-season, as needed.

-- Make the meatballs by putting the onions, garlic, and mushrooms in a food processor to chop, otherwise, chop them as small as you can.
-Combine all ingredients (except for olive oil) together gently.
+- Make the meatballs by placing the mushrooms, onions, garlic, basil, parsley, and crushed fennel seed in a food processor to chop.

 - Form into small meatballs and set aside.

-- Cook the meatballs by heating a large skillet over medium heat with 1 tsp olive oil.
-Cook the meatballs until golden brown on all sides.
+- Cook the meatballs by heating a large skillet over medium heat with 1 tablespoon of olive oil until they are golden brown on all sides.

-- Remove from the skillet and place the cooked meatballs in the mushroom marinara.
+- Remove from the skillet and place them in the mushroom marinara.

 - Preheat the oven to 350 degrees.

-- Cook the pasta in a large pot of well-salted water to al dente, per the instructions; drain.
+- Cook the pasta to al dente in a large pot of well-salted water according to the instructions; drain.

-- Bake the dish by topping with remaining cheese then place into the oven to bake for 20-25 minutes.
+- Bake by placing in the oven to bake for 20-25 minutes.

-- Remove from the oven and top with remaining basil and parmesan.
-Enjoy!
+- Remove from the oven and top with the remaining basil.

 Man oh man that looks good!
 I love the little meatballs!